 What is included in an Access to web application conversion

-A fixed-price tier covers a defined set of your Access forms and reports — every object in the agreed list, recreated as a working web screen or export.
-For most clients a complete modernization adds phases beyond the initial tier: we use the same scoping and discovery process but bill hourly or on a written SOW for deep VBA rewrites, brand-new modules that did not exist in Access, third-party integrations, or substantial data cleanup work.
+A fixed-price tier covers a defined set of your Access forms and reports - every object in the agreed list, recreated as a working web screen or export.
+Larger modernizations add phases beyond the initial tier: we use the same scoping process but bill hourly or on a written statement of work for deep VBA rewrites, brand-new modules that did not exist in Access, third-party integrations, or substantial data cleanup.

 Always included in a fixed-tier project